venkatrebba/sales-products-detection/README.md

 Achieved results by tuning pre-model SSD-Incption.

-The products has been categorized into 3 groups.
-The label was the category name.
+The products have been categorized into 3 groups

 Input image